Chetanr/todo/Readme.md

-This is a simple project to create and maintain a todo list built using PHP, HTML and CSS.
+This is a simple project to create and maintain a todo list built using PHP, SQLite, HTML and CSS.

 ## Running the code